Skip to content

 About the financial leverage

-The level of external financing (financial leverage) has a direct influence on two of the main accounting variables of every company: financial profitability and solvency.
-The effect of the variation of the leverage in both variables is the opposite: increasing one make the other decrease.
+The level of external financing (financial leverage) directly influences two of a company's main accounting variables: financial profitability and solvency.
+The effect of leverage on these two variables is opposite: increasing one decreases the other.

 Increase in leverage

-All things being equal, increasing the level of financial leverage will increase the financial profitability and decrease the solvency (as long as the financing cost is less than the company's economic profitability.
+All else being equal, increasing financial leverage will increase financial profitability and decrease solvency (as long as the financing cost is less than the company's economic profitability).

-An increase in the financial leverage means a higher level of external financing, that is, we are financing the activity with increasing borrowed resources.
-As the shareholders have to contribute less resources to finance the company's activity, their financial profitability increases because the same profit (ceteris paribus) but contributing less equity.
+An increase in financial leverage means a higher level of external financing; that is, we are financing the activity with increasing borrowed resources.
+Since shareholders contribute fewer resources to finance the company's activity, their financial profitability increases because the same profit is generated (ceteris paribus) with less equity.

-But this higher level of external financing and profitability is offset by a lower solvency, both static and dynamic, since the increase in leverage implies a higher level of debt with third parties and higher expenses on the financial interest paid.
+But this higher level of external financing and profitability is offset by lower solvency (both static and dynamic), since increased leverage implies a higher level of debt and higher interest expenses.

 Decrease in leverage

-On the other hand, the decrease in financial leverage will imply, ceteris paribus (1) a reduction in financial profitability (provided that the cost of financing is less than the economic profitability of the company) and (2) an increase in solvency of the company, both static and dynamic.
+On the other hand, a decrease in financial leverage will imply, ceteris paribus, (1) a reduction in financial profitability (provided the cost of financing is less than the company's economic profitability) and (2) an increase in the company's solvency, both static and dynamic.

 Example analysis

-Consider two companies, both with the same value in their solvency and equity profitability scores, but one of them (company A) presents a low level of external financial independence score, while the other (company B) has a high value of this score.
-Which of them is best from the point of view of an investor?
+Consider two companies, both with the same solvency and equity profitability scores.
+Company A has a low external financial non-dependency score, while company B has a high score.
+Which is a better investment?

-If there are no changes in the economic and/or financial conditions of both companies both of them are equally attractive from the investor point of view since the two of them have the same score values in the main categories of profitability and solvency.
+If there are no changes in the economic or financial conditions, both companies are equally attractive from an investor's point of view, since they have the same scores for profitability and solvency.

-However, any change in the economic and/or financial conditions will significantly affect the more leveraged company A, more than to the B company.
-For example, an increase in interest rates will mainly affect A as raising interest rates will cause an increase in its interest expenses and will reduce both its profitability and its solvency.
-The B company will not be affected by this change.
-On the other hand, the less leveraged B company has significant margin to increase its financial profitability if necessary by increasing its level of financial leverage, as long as this increase does not significantly affect its solvency level.
-The A company, more leveraged, lacks this margin.
+However, any change in economic or financial conditions will affect the more leveraged company, A, more significantly than company B. For example, an increase in interest rates will primarily affect A, causing an increase in its interest expenses and reducing both its profitability and solvency.
+Company B will be largely unaffected by this change.
+On the other hand, the less-leveraged company B has significant room to increase its financial profitability by increasing its financial leverage, as long as this does not significantly affect its solvency.
+The more-leveraged company A lacks this flexibility.

-Therefore, in general, a high level of this score indicates that the company has , ceteris paribus margin to increase its financial profitability, while a low level of this score indicates that the company has room to increase its solvency level.
+Therefore, in general, a high score indicates that the company has, ceteris paribus, room to increase its financial profitability, while a low score indicates that the company has room to increase its solvency.

 Liabilities used in the calculation